-Fire drills are conducted in all on-campus Housing and Food Services-operated residence halls during the school year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
-The drills are coordinated and conducted by the Residence Life Coordinators, Resident Assistants, and University Police.
+Fire drills are conducted in all on-campus Housing and Food Services-operated residence halls during the academic year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
+The drills are coordinated and conducted by the Residence Life Coordinators, Resident Assistants, Housing Management, and University Police and Public Safety.
 All people inside the residence hall during the drill are required to evacuate the building.